rdhar/terraform-with-comments/README.md

 - All associated GitHub Actions used in this workflow are [pinned to a specific SHA][securing_github_actions] to prevent supply chain attacks from third-party upstream dependencies.
 - Restrict changes to certain environments with [deployment protection rules][deployment_rules] so that approval is required from authorized users/teams before changes to the infrastructure can be applied.

-### Examples

-- PR#: Plan, apply and destroy multiple different Terraform configurations in bulk.
-- PR#: Plan and apply changes to a targeted resource, then destroy it without confirmation.
-- PR#: Attempt to apply changes without required approval.

 ## Roadmap

 - [x] Pass any number of environment variables to the workflow as secrets to prevent sensitive values from being exposed in logs.
   - [x] The `secrets.env_vars` input enables you to pass any number of secret key-value pairs into the workflow for use as masked environment variables.
   - [ ] GitHub Actions has no support for passing secrets from a prior job in the caller workflow to a reusable workflow.
 Tracked in [discussion#13082](https://github.com/orgs/community/discussions/13082), [discussion#17554](https://github.com/orgs/community/discussions/17554) and [discussion#26671](https://github.com/orgs/community/discussions/26671).
     - Workaround: If you need to pass dynamic secrets such as [OIDC][configure_oidc] tokens, feel free to clone and adapt the job/steps of the reusable workflow as required, since modifications are permitted by this project's permissive [license][license].
-- [x] Parse PR comments to interface with Terraform CLI, returning change outputs as bot comments.
+- [x] Parse PR comments as input commands to interface with Terraform CLI, returning outputs as bot comments.
   - [x] Opted for [dflook/terraform-github-actions](https://github.com/dflook/terraform-github-actions) instead of [hashicorp/setup-terraform](https://github.com/hashicorp/setup-terraform) due to improved rendering of Terraform output in comments and preferable handling of state configuration in workflow logs, despite slower overall processing times.
 - [x] Use GitHub's [reusable workflow or composite actions][compare_reusable_workflow_with_composite_actions] for CI/CD of Terraform configuration changes.
-  - [x] Opted for reusable workflow due to more granular control over workflow execution, from managing `concurrency` of queued workflows to running jobs in parallel with `strategy.matrix`.
+  - [x] Opted for reusable workflow due to more granular control over workflow execution: from managing `concurrency` of queued workflows to running jobs in parallel with `strategy.matrix`.
   - [x] Adapted ternary operator-like behavior to enable if-else logic within GitHub Actions expressions.
 Tracked in [discussion#26738](https://github.com/orgs/community/discussions/26738) and [PR#24357](https://github.com/github/docs/pull/24357).
   - [ ] Unlike `pull_request`, `issue_comment` events can only be [triggered to run on the default branch][events_triggering_workflows], which complicates testing changes to the reusable workflow.

 ## Contributions

-All forms of contribution are very welcome and deeply appreciated in promoting open source software.
+All forms of contribution are very welcome and deeply appreciated in fostering open source software.

 - Please [create a PR][pull_request] to contribute changes you'd like to see.
 - Please [raise an issue][issue] to discuss proposed changes or report unexpected behavior.